(Last updated 8/5/2022)

 PAMA (Protecting Access to Medicare Act)

 In addition to the rate reductions, PAMA also includes an Appropriate Use Criteria (AUC) mandate.
 This mandate requires physicians to consult a Clinical Decision Support Mechanism (qCDSM) when ordering advanced imaging exams and include proof of this consultation when submitting a claim.
 Currently the AUC program is in an education and testing phase, allowing physicians to familiarize themselves with qCDSMs and AUC.
-The full implementation of the AUC mandate goes into affect on January 1, 2022 as well.
-After this date, claims submitted without proper documentation of a Clinical Decision Support consultation will be denied.
+The penalty phase of the AUC mandate has been delayed indefinitely due to the COVID-19 pandemic.
+However, once the penalty phase begins, claims submitted without proper documentation of a Clinical Decision Support consultation will be denied.

 As of January 1, 2021, hospitals are required to disclose pricing information about items and services they provide under CMS’ price transparency rules.
 Hospitals must provide this pricing information online in two ways: